samplemaker/freefem_matlab_octave_plot/README.md

 `mex  fftri2gridfast.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`
 `mex  fftet2gridfast.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`

-Note: If your build fails with Microsoft Visual Studio 10 ensure to enable the C99-standard or you can try to change the file name into *.cpp, forcing MVSD to use a C++ compiler.<br><br>
+Note: If your build fails with Microsoft Visual Studio 10 ensure to enable the C99-standard or you can try to change the file name into *.cpp, forcing MVSD to use a C++ compiler.<br>

-Since R2018 Matlab has a new memory layout for complex numbers.
+Since release R2018 Matlab implements a new memory layout to handle complex numbers.
 Old MEX files are incompatible with the new Interleaved Complex API.
 New ffmatlib MEX-files are available but completely untested.
-If you want to be a pilot testing volunter and if you want to segfault your computer feel free to send me an email.
+If you want to be a pilot testing volunteer and if you want to segfault your computer feel free to send me an email.

 ## Notes on Hardware Acceleration